GoogleCloudPlatform/apigee-samples/cloud-functions/Manual-Steps.md

 Now, again look in your editor and see that the elements have been updated.

-The configuration tells Apigee to generate an ID token, for its service account, and pass it to the upstream target.
+This configuration tells Apigee to generate an ID token, for its service account, and pass it to the upstream target.
 Which service account?
 The one you specify when you deploy the API Proxy.
 We'll do that next.

 ## Import and Deploy the proxy into Apigee